danylboiko95/peak_loadings/README.md

 # Solution that solves peak loadings problem for biggest european football website https://goal.com

 For every solution autoscale group should solve most of the problems.
-But below I've descibed specific cases for each page
+But below I've described specific cases for each page.
+Added detailed description here https://docs.google.com/document/d/1hhlnDJMAOJtljTHPDflAA_m6-0Jq1nLfoN6RY83U12Q/edit?usp=sharing
 | Page         | Description / Type                               | Solution                                                                                         |
 | ------------ | ------------------------------------------------ | ------------------------------------------------------------------------------------------------ |
 | Main         | Main page with news and links to other pages     | - Different CDN responses and scaled groups based on the country                                 |